Jun-shen/homework/04_data-comm_coding.md

 # Classification of Code:
 - Fixed Length Codes
     - Code word length is fixed.
     - EX: 4 digits for Hexadecimal codes.
+7 bits ASCII for 96 print characters.
 - Variable Length Codes
     - Code work lenght is not fixed.
     - Depends on the probability of symbols.